826 Valencia: Mural

 Dave Eggers commissioned cartoonist Chris Ware to design the mural for the facade of 826 Valencia's building.
 The mural depicts "the parallel development of humans and their efforts at and motivations for communication, spoken and written."
 The 3.9m x 6m mural was applied by artisans to Ware's specifications.
 Describing the work, Ware said "I didn’t want it to make anyone 'feel good', especially in that typically muralistic 'hands across the water' sort of way,"..."I especially wanted it to be something that people living in the neighbourhood could look at day after day and hopefully not tire of too quickly.
 I really hoped whomever might happen to come across it would find something that showed a respect for their intelligence, and didn’t force-feed them any 'message'."

 Influence

 826 Valencia has inspired a number of other projects across the US, known as 'chapters'.
 In late 2004, just before the founding of four new chapters, 826 National was launched as an umbrella organization that provides logistical support to its chapters.

 There are now nine chapters that make up 826 National: 826 Valencia, 826NYC in Brooklyn, 826LA in Los Angeles, 826CHI in Chicago, 826michigan (serving Ann Arbor, Detroit, and Ypsilanti), 826 Boston in Boston, 826DC in Washington, DC, 826 New Orleans, and most recently, 826 MSP in Minneapolis.

-826 Valencia has also inspired similar projects in several countries:
+826 Valencia has also inspired similar projects in several countries.
+In 2018, twenty of these organisations from around the world formed the informal International Alliance of Youth Writing Centres, which has since welcomed many more into the ranks.